CompuTec/computec-docs/docs/appengine/plugins-user-guide/pfi.md

 Before using PFI, ensure the following:

-1. The ProcessForce plugin is installed and enabled for the relevant company.
+1. The CompuTec ProcessForce plugin is installed and enabled for the relevant company.
-2. If a new UDF (User-Defined Field) is added to a ProcessForce object, restart the CompuTec AppEngine service to reflect the changes in PFI templates.
+2. If a new UDF (User-Defined Field) is added to CompuTec ProcessForce object, restart the CompuTec AppEngine service to reflect the changes in PFI templates.

 ### Installation